Re:Generation – Courage in the Hollers

 –Shaun Slifer, Courage in the Hollers

-In the heart of central Appalachian coalfields, Courage in the Hollers: Mapping the Miners’ Struggle for a Union will commemorate the history of labor organizing by memorializing the Battle of Blair Mountain and celebrate the collective efforts of a multiethnic, multiracial working class who stood up against oppression 100 years ago in the rural landscape where it took place.
-In addition to the Re:Generation grant, the Mellon Foundation has granted the team $1,500,000 to support restoration work at the Mine Wars Museum and capital improvements and expanded programming at the West Edge Factory including a new black box theater and artist residency program.
+In the heart of central Appalachian coalfields, Courage in the Hollers: Mapping the Miners’ Struggle to Form a Union commemorates the history of labor organizing by memorializing the Battle of Blair Mountain, celebrating the collective efforts of a multiethnic, multiracial working class who stood up against oppression 100 years ago across the same rural landscape where it took place.
+Working in Clothier and Marmet West Virginia, the focus of this Re:Generation project period was a community design process which built on ongoing union organizing and public memory efforts to build an incredibly creative response to the challenges of commemorating collective action and solidarity.

 Team members include: Mackenzie New Walker, Erin Bates, Mike Johnson, Brian Lacy, Kirstyn Ooten, Shaun Slifer, Bobby Starnes, Terry Steele, and Kyle Warmack.